Sondreesp/Sondreesp/README.md

 - 👋 Hi, I’m @Sondreesp
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and sports
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development at SDSU in California
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web development and other programming problems given in class
 - 📫 How to reach me sondreesp@hotmail.no

 <!---